Radio Astronomy 423/539 Syllabus: Spring 2025

 Homework: There will be several homework assignments, each due at the beginning of class one week from the time it is assigned unless otherwise specified.

-Grades: Grades will be based on two midterm exams (40%), the homework sets (25%), the written presentations of the projects (25%) and the oral presentations of the projects (10%).
+Grades: Grades will be based on two midterm exams (40%), the homework sets (20%), the written presentations of the projects (25%) and the oral presentations of the projects (10%), and class participation (5%).
 There will be no final exam.

 Useful Links: Greg Taylor's home page